Illinois will return more than $ 1 million of overpaid real estate tax to Trump

 The Cook County Attorney has filed a lawsuit with the Illinois Court of Appeals in an attempt to block a tax refund that has not yet been filed.

-If Trump gets his tax refund, it will be deducted from property taxes owed by the City of Chicago and eight other institutions, including Chicago schools, that are likely to lose the most money - about $ 540.
+If Trump receives a tax refund, it will be deducted from property taxes owed to the city of Chicago and eight other entities, including Chicago schools, which stand to lose the largest portion of the money, about $540.

 This is the latest twist in a case originally filed by Edward Burke, whose law firm alleged Cook County officials had overestimated Trump's skyscraper.